 In 2017, the majority of the 2002 and 2006 PSSA loan pools were sold by the investors to a third-party buyer, which also transferred the servicing of these loans to a different servicer during 2018.
 Certain loans were not sold, as they did not meet the buyer's eligibility criteria (the "unsold loans").
 NLS continues to service the unsold loans on behalf of the investors, which includes incurring foreclosure, maintenance, and other costs to see the unsold loans through to final disposition, using funds retained from reserve accounts that were established under the 2002 and 2006 PSSAs (the "reserve funds").
-During 2020, NLS used approximately \$80,000 of reserve funds to cover or offset costs associated with servicing the unsold loans.
-As of March 31, 2020, the remaining reserve funds balance is approximately \$596,000, which is reported in accounts payable and accrued expenses on the accompanying statement of financial position.
+During 2021 and 2020, NLS used approximately \$80,000 of reserve funds each year to cover or offset costs associated with servicing the unsold loans.
+As of March 31, 2021 and 2020, the remaining reserve funds balance was approximately \$516,000 and \$596,000, respectively, which is reported in accounts payable and accrued expenses on the accompanying statement of financial position.
 Management expects that the majority of the remaining reserve funds balance will be used to cover future costs incurred to service the unsold loans through final disposition.

-Note 4 - Loans Held for Sale, Net
+Note 4 - Loans Held for Sale

 Loans held for sale are carried at the lower of cost or fair value.
-As of March 31, 2020, loans held for sale are carried at cost, with no valuation allowance, as the loans are subsequently sold at or above par pursuant to loan sale contracts with investors.
+As of March 31, 2021 and 2020, loans held for sale are carried at cost, with no valuation allowance, as the loans are typically sold at or above par pursuant to loan sale contracts with investors.

-At March 31, 2020, loans held for sale gross commitments of \$11,016,093 are reported net of unfunded construction holdbacks of \$650,052.
+At March 31, 2021 and 2020, loans held for sale gross commitments of \$7,348,637 and \$11,016,093, respectively, are reported net of unfunded construction holdbacks of \$0 and \$650,052, respectively.
 The unfunded construction holdbacks are advanced to borrowers as rehabilitation progresses on the respective secured properties.